IrisThuo/Code-Challenge--wk1/README.md

 A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40.

-# Author of this projects is Iris Thuo.
+# Author of these projects is Iris Thuo.